cbor-wg/draft-ietf-cbor-serialization/draft-ietf-cbor-serialization.md

 ## Decoder Requirements {#DeterministicDecoding}

-1. Decoders MUST meet the decoder requirements describer in {{OrdinaryDecoding}}.
+1. Decoders MUST meet the decoder requirements described in {{OrdinaryDecoding}}.
 That is, deterministic encoding imposes no requirements over and above the requirements for decoding ordinary serialization.

 > Note that a decoder MAY reject out-of-order maps as a consequence of {{SerializationChecking}}.